Truth or Twist? Optimal Model Selection for Reliable Label Flipping Evaluation in LLM-based Counterfactuals: Problem Framing

 \subsection{Relationships}

-To determine the optimal model selection strategy for label flip evaluation, we identified four prevalent relationships $\mathcal{R}(\mathcal{G},\mathcal{J})$ between the counterfactual generator model $LLM_\mathcal{G}$ and judge models $LLM_\mathcal{J}$, which are used to assess label flipping: \begin{itemize}[nosep,leftmargin=*,labelsep=0.4em,align=parleft,topsep=0pt,partopsep=0pt] \item \textbf{Same model ($\mathcal{R}_{sm}$)}: the two models are identical.
+To determine the optimal model selection strategy for label flip evaluation, we identified four prevalent relationships $\mathcal{R}(\mathcal{G},\mathcal{J})$ between the generator model $LLM_\mathcal{G}$ and judge models $LLM_\mathcal{J}$ (Figure~\ref{fig:example}), which are used to assess label flipping: \begin{itemize}[nosep,leftmargin=*,labelsep=0.4em,align=parleft,topsep=0pt,partopsep=0pt] \item { \textbf{Same model} ($\mathcal{R}_{sm}$)}: the two models are same. \item { \textbf{Same model family} ($\mathcal{R}_{sf}$)}: the two models originate from the same model family $\mathcal{F(M)}$. \item \textbf{Independent models ($\mathcal{R}_{im}$)}: the two models belong to different model families.
+We further distinguish the independent models based on whether $LLM_{\mathcal{J}}$ is fine-tuned on the given dataset: independent models { \textit{with} ($\mathcal{R}_{imw}$)} and { \textit{without} ($\mathcal{R}_{imwo}$)} fine-tuning.